 Artists dedicate many days or weeks preparing your artwork.
 This creation process takes longer than applying your art itself on the session(s) days.
 This is a custom service we are proud to offer to every client.
 Your artist also has a waiting list of clients that have already commissioned their artwork and are waiting for their scheduled dates.
 In order to be fair to all clients we must work sequentially according to the time that your artwork was commissioned.
 Additionally the majority of clients fly in specifically for their artwork so we have to ensure all schedules are honored, i.e. we cannot cut or move the times reserved unless requested by the client

 + What if I want my tattoo right away?

 We will always do everything possible to accommodate your scheduling requests.
-As a general rule – the clearer the design direction the faster the artist will be able to prepare your piece.
-Each artwork is tailor made, single use and at any given time the artists themselves can be booked out for up to 37 months in advance.
+As a general rule – the clearer the artwork direction the faster your artist will be able to prepare.
+Each artwork is tailor made, single use and at any given time the artists themselves can be booked out for up to four years in advance.
 This means clients have made their appointments and have potentially waited for two or four years to complete their piece.
 If we were to allow anyone to ‘jump the queue’ it would not be fair to those that have booked in advance.
-We will arrange the soonest possible application time but we cannot cancel another client’s booking to clear space on short notice.
+We will arrange the soonest possible application time but we cannot cancel another client’s booking to clear your space on short notice

 + Do I need to pay a deposit?